Want trade secrets on making Dancesport, Country & Skate dresses?

 In the image below, a rather boring, utilitarian, flesh mesh keyhole back is flanked by two unique and pretty keyhole designs.

-She also did a fantastic job rhinestoning Alyssa's keyhole dress.
+The amount of rhinestoning on Alyssa’s keyhole dress is also an important detail.
 There are enough rhinestones to show up nicely on the ice, but not so many that it overpowers a young ice dancer.
+Each keyhole opening is edged with two rows of light siam AB 30ss and two rows of crystal AB 30ss.

 Snaps hold the keyhole back together.
 At the top of the neck, there is an additional hook to hold it together more tightly.